vargo-james/make-anything/README.md

      suffixes: s, S, c, cpp, C, cc, c++
      You can add additional suffixes if you need to.
 Every source file must have a suffix that is listed in the Makefile.

+  9. PARALLEL EXECUTION: Any makefile should correctly support the -j option, and this one does.

 ## Reasons to not just use a full-featured build system (with rebuttals)